 We have identified reliable sources and suppliers of collagen, source materials of NDGA, which we believe will provide a product in compliance with FDA guidelines.
-SpineMedica engages in the manufacture of its own spinal disc implants and products, including the PVA-based hydrogel component.
-Our current supply of critical raw materials for the PVA-based biomaterial products is sufficient for at least one year of operation.
+SpineMedica engages in the manufacture of its own hydrogel products and accessibility to critical raw materials for the PVA-based biomaterial products is not inhibited by supply or market constraints.